MechanicalRock/mechanicalrock.github.io/_posts/2022-01-24-publishing-typescript-npm-modules.md

 tags: ['typescript', 'npm', 'node', 'material ui', 'react']
 author: Tim Veletta
 highlight: monokai
 description: Understanding how to build your own NPM modules can enable your development teams to share common pieces of code across multiple applications which can accelerate delivery speed.
-Lets look at building your own modules with TypeScript and publishing them to the NPM registry.
+Let's look at building your own modules with TypeScript and publishing them to the NPM registry.
 ---

 We're huge fans of TypeScript here at Mechanical Rock; the typing system and compilation allows us to catch possible errors at compile time, it allows us to refactor with confidence and the editor integration greatly enhances developer productivity.
 Occasionally, we run into situations where we might want to build a common set of components that can be shared across several applications or even having multiple teams working on separate parts of an application in isolation from one another.